-MOSAIC aims to study, prove and assess how solutions to big challenges such as leading big cities towards climate neutrality can be made possible and enhanced by actively involving all concerned actors through sound methodological approaches.
+MOSAIC is studying, proving and assessing how solutions to big challenges such as leading big cities towards climate neutrality can be made possible and enhanced by actively involving all concerned actors through sound methodological approaches.
 In particular, MOSAIC focuses on understanding how the full role of citizens in co-innovation can be met and fairly rewarded.

-MOSAIC will capitalise on the wide range of experiences of co-creation emerging from European funding programmes within Horizon 2020, such as Science with and for Society (SwafS), as well as other firm-centric and city-relevant co-creation activities.
-It will identify and classify elements of best co-creation practices to engage all parts of the quadruple helix (science, policy, industry and society) in open innovation, paying particular attention to the involvement of the private sector (business and industry).
-MOSAIC will work to transform this into a collection of elements suitable for mission-oriented open innovation settings.
-To do so, it will perform an analysis of relevant experiences towards open innovation, which will be translated into approaches targeted for the mission approach.
+MOSAIC leverages the wide range of experiences of co-creation emerging from European funding programmes within Horizon 2020, such as Science with and for Society (SwafS), as well as other firm-centric and city-relevant co-creation activities.
+It identifies and classifies elements of best co-creation practices to engage all parts of the quadruple helix (science, policy, industry and society) in open innovation, paying particular attention to the involvement of the private sector (business and industry).
+MOSAIC is working to transform this into a collection of elements suitable for mission-oriented open innovation settings.
+To do so, MOSAIC performs an analysis of relevant experiences towards open innovation, which will be translated into approaches targeted for the mission approach.

-Pilot actions in a group of selected cities committed to the climate-neutral and smart cities mission will test MOSAIC’s methodological approach and research actions throughout the project.
-The piloting process will produce concrete instruments and recommendations, to be replicated in further European cities and regions willing to engage in mission-oriented approaches via quadruple helix collaboration but also to enrich the work of Horizon Europe researchers and stakeholders more broadly.
+MOSAIC carries out pilot actions in Gothenburg and Milan, selected cities committed to the climate-neutral and smart cities mission.
+These cities actively participate in testing MOSAIC's methodological approach and research actions throughout the project.
+The pilot actions aim to produce concrete instruments and recommendations that can be replicated in other European cities and regions interested in engaging in mission-oriented approaches through quadruple helix collaboration.

 MOSAIC will develop a set of actions, tools and